vuejs/v2.vuejs.org/source/guide/index.md

 2. Vue.js components provides critical features that are not present in plain custom elements, most notably cross-component data flow, event communication and dynamic component switching with transition effects.

 The component system allows us to divide a complex interface into small, self-contained components, and is the foundation for building large-scale applications with Vue.js.
-The Vue.js ecosystem also provides advanced tooling and various supporting libraries for building large SPAs, but the philosophy is compose your stack with loosely coupled, swappable components rather than a monolithic framework.
+The Vue.js ecosystem also provides advanced tooling and various supporting libraries for building large SPAs, but you don't have to use them if you don't need them - think of it as a set of swappable parts that work nicely together instead of a monolithic framework.

 We have briefly introduced the two most important concepts in Vue.js, and will obviously cover more details on each topic in later sections of this guide.
 But for now, let's go back to ground zero and start with the basics: [Data Binding Syntax](/guide/syntax.html).